 The Creation of Beauty

-Published By Danielle Marr on November 19th, 2020 in Circle Stories From The Heart, Edge Insider
+Published By Way of the Circle Centre on November 19th, 2020 in Circle Stories From The Heart, Edge Insider

 Dappled sunlight dances across the forest floor.
 The lacey shadows of Western Red Cedar boughs play with fern fronds, both blown by the light breeze.
 Silhouettes so similar, so intricate, so exquisite; like fine hand-crocheted doilies.
 The damp coolness close to the earth rises as I choose a spot and kneel to sit down.